20 Project management methodologies: An overview

 Question #1: What are our goals for this project?

-This is the most important question, around which you can organize your approach to the project.
 If you’re trying to put a rocket into space, you probably won’t put “office decorations” at the top of your list of priorities.
 So, to know how to organize your approach to the project, you must decide on your project goals.

 “What should our goal be?”

-In conversations with developers, who help determine what is possible and what needs to be adjusted, clients come to present their goal for the project — to build a ski gear e-commerce app.
+In conversations with developers, who help determine what’s possible and what needs to be adjusted, clients finally settle on a goal — to build a ski gear e-commerce app.

 Question #2: What resources are available?